The Gift (2000 film): Plot

-At Donnie's trial, it is revealed that he had an affair with Jessica.
+At Donnie's trial, he admits to an affair with Jessica.
 He is convicted of Jessica's murder and sent to prison.
-Later, Annie receives more visions revealing that Donnie is innocent and that someone else wants to kill her.
-She asks prosecutor David Duncan to reopen the case.
-After Duncan declines, Annie threatens to reveal that he had an affair with Jessica, which she witnessed.
-Duncan attempts to bribe Annie in exchange for her silence, but Annie refuses.
+Later, Annie receives more visions revealing Donnie's innocence as well as a premonition of her own death.
+She asks prosecutor David Duncan to reopen the case and find the real murderer, threatening to reveal his affair with Jessica, to which she was a witness.

-Annie tells Wayne that Donnie is not the murderer, but that Duncan will not reopen the investigation.
-At Wayne's suggestion, he and Annie drive out to the pond at night, where Annie has a vision showing Wayne is actually the murderer.
+Annie confides in Wayne about Donnie's innocence of the murder.
+At Wayne's suggestion, he and Annie drive out to the pond at night, where Annie has a vision revealing that Wayne is the real murderer.
 Wayne confesses that he was angry after discovering Jessica was cheating on him with multiple other men including Donnie.
 Wayne attempts to kill Annie by striking her in the head with a flashlight, but Buddy appears and knocks him out.
 Annie and Buddy lock the unconscious Wayne in the trunk of Annie's car.
-Buddy tells Annie that he escaped from the mental hospital and hands her the washcloth she had previously given him to wipe her tears.
+Buddy tells Annie that he escaped from the mental hospital, and returns the washcloth she had previously given him.

 The two drive to the police station.
-Buddy waits in the car while she enters the station.
+After encouraging her, Buddy waits in the car while she enters the station.
 When she returns with the police, Buddy has disappeared.
 When Annie explains what happened at the pond, Johnson informs her that Buddy died by suicide earlier that day.
 Annie reaches into her pocket and pulls out the washcloth Buddy returned to her.
 Annie returns home and looks at photographs of her late husband Ben that her oldest son holds as he falls asleep each night.
-The next morning, she and her sons are at his graveside.
+The next morning, she and her sons visit his grave together.